thecodingmachine/graphqlite/docs/custom_output_types.md

 // Sample code:
 $staticTypeMapper = new StaticTypeMapper();

+// Let's register a type that maps by default to the "MyClass" PHP class
 $staticTypeMapper->setTypes([
     MyClass::class => new MyCustomOutputType()
+]);

+// If you don't want your output type to map to any PHP class by default, use:
+$staticTypeMapper->setNotMappedTypes([
+    new MyCustomOutputType()
 ]);

 ```

 **Notice:** The `StaticTypeMapper` instance must be registered in your container and linked to a `CompositeTypeMapper`